fattal28/htf/_posts/2020-11-28-the-operating-system-for-your-start-up.md

 ---
 layout: post
-title: The Operating System for Your Start-Up
+title: "009: The Operating System for Your Start-Up"
 subtitle: with Anthony Rose
 tags: [startups, legal, investing]
 comments: true